openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 ### Why this works for long lived wallet attestations

 The initial process of creating an attested key creates a hardware bound key pair that cannot be exported from the device.
-At its core, the process of creating the attestation JWT proves that the wallet that created the keypair is the same app that was signed by the wallet developer.
+At its core, the process of creating the attestation JWT proves that the wallet that created the key pair is the same app that was signed by the wallet developer.
 When requesting a credential at a later time the wallet must prove that the holder is still in control of the private key that was initially attested.
 The public key from this key pair is embedded in the signed attestation JWT.

 This proof of possession will fail if the wallet is modified, as the code would need to be re-signed by the attacker to install on the device.
 The newly signed app would not have access to the key pair that was attested to and bound to the attestation JWT.

-As the secure area is isolated from the OS even rooted or jailbroken devices should be blocked - more research is required on this point to confirm how and when key pairs in the secure area are "invalidated".
+As the secure area is isolated from the OS, even rooted or jailbroken devices would provide some protection - i.e. keys could still not be exported from the secure area but a modified app could perhaps run in the same app context and use the keys.
+More research is required on this point to confirm how and when key pairs in the secure area are "invalidated".
+Considerations:

+   - On Android, a factory reset is required to unlock the boot loader which will also invalidate the secure area keys.
+   - There ways to root some older Android device without unlocking the boot loader.
+   - What about key invalidation for jailbreaking on IOS?
+This does not appear to be a built in function.
+   - There are no modern Apple phones that can be jailbroken as of this writing.
+   - It is hard to test various scenarios as modern devices cannot be rooted (without changing the bootloader) or jailbroken.
+   - Where do RASP tools (including Play Integrity) fit in?

 If the wallet is upgraded by the developer then the key pair could still be accessible.
 How to handle application updates is a TBD and may fall into the RASP category.
 On Android, the certificate extended data includes an app version.
 Unfortunately, IOS does not have any equivalent function that is cryptographically verifiable.
 Also, the openid4vci documented attestation JWT format does include a version of the wallet in its schema.
-The current assumption is that keypair should be invalidated on upgrade and refreshed.
+The current assumption is that key pair should be invalidated on upgrade and refreshed.
 This needs more thought and testing.

 **Important** This only works if the issuer trusts the wallet provider and has effectively audited or otherwise certified the wallet function.